THE 30 YEARS WAR: A Recipe for Disaster!July 26, 2012

 At the close of the conflict, as the Treaty of Ghent was being negotiated, both sides still fought campaigns against one another in utter futility, seeing as when all was said and done, nothing changed.
 No one gained any bit of land one way or another.
 There’s a few lessons to learn from this war, namely: don’t supply a third world people with weapons in hopes that they’ll take out your enemies for you… oh wait.
 (Afghanistan anyone?)

 However, a few things did come of this war: the myth and legend of Uncle Sam was born (because America’s government was not meant to be an overbearing parent figure), we gained 5 more states, Francis Scott Key wrote the National Anthem after the battle of Baltimore when Fort McHenry was bombarded by the British throughout the night, and the United States of America became a world power.

-The War of 1812 proved that ‘Don’t Tread On Me’, actually meant ‘Don’t fuck with us’.
+The War of 1812 proved that ‘Don’t Tread On Me’, actually meant ‘Don’t screw with us’.